aspiers/opensuse-spotify-installer/spec/README.md

 to install it. (`--nodeps` or `--force-resolution` is very important!)

-6. You need these runtime dependencies:
+You need these runtime dependencies:

 * openSUSE: mozilla-nss, mozilla-nspr, libopenssl1_0_0
 * Fedora: nss, nspr, openssl(>= 1.0.1)
 * Mandriva and Mageia: libnss3, libnspr4, libssl1.0.0

-to get it run.
+to get it running.

 Have a lot of fun!